A Broken House and Dead Bodies (part I)

 "CLOWN."

-The house knew he was here.
+The house knew I was here.

 The darkness inside was thick, waiting, breathing.

-Then the smell hit him.
+Then the smell hit me.

 Thick.
 Sweet.
 Metallic.